thomaslepoix/Qucs-RFlayout/doc/tutorials/openems.md

 ![stub_dpl](res/stub_dpl.svg)

-Note that the measure range is only 1GHz -> 3GHz.
+Note that the measure range is only 1GHz -> 3GHz, outer this range, the green curve is garbage.

 ### Move & resize ports : Center fed patch antenna example <a name="Move_&_resize_ports_Center_fed_patch_antenna_example"></a>
 ### Draw special geometries with Qucs components : Loop patch antenna example <a name="Draw_special_geometries_with_Qucs_components_Loop_patch_antenna_example"></a>